shovelandsandbox/Yodle/README.md

 yodle.log(level, message, code);
 ```

 Level, message and code can all be json.
 Do whatever you want with them.
 Later on they will be searchable or used as tags!
-Also note the projectId; eventually yodle.yeti.com will have some GUI features for you to use but for now you'll probably also want to master:
+Also note the projectId; eventually http://www.yeti.com will have some GUI features for you to use to manage projects but for now you'll probably also want to master:

 ## Advanced Client Usage